 - Implant Texture: Implants come with smooth or textured outer shells.
 There are advantages to both, based on the amount of current breast tissue you have as well as the type and shape of implant you choose.
 Smooth implants are recommended for round breast implants so that the implant can turn freely within the breast pocket.
 Textured implants are preferred for anatomical implants or in patients who are having reconstructive breast augmentation or have minimal natural breast tissue.
 The textured implant is thought to cause the existing breast tissue to adhere to the implant and help it stay in place.
 The benefits of surface texture should be compared to the risks of developing ALCL.

 - Implant Profile: The profile of an implant refers to how wide the base of the implant is.
 The implant will protrude more or less depending on the width of the base.
-In general, implants are classified as high, medium or low profile.
+In general, implants are classified as high, medium, or low profile.
 High-profile implants have a narrower base and project outward more than other implants.
 A high-profile implant creates more volume in the upper part of the breast.
-While this profile does not produce the most natural looking breast, some patients prefer this noticeable, voluptuous aesthetic.
+While this profile does not produce the most natural-looking breast, some patients prefer this noticeable, voluptuous aesthetic.
 Low-profile implants have a wider base and are more spread out.
 A low-profile implant is optimal for patients who have a naturally broad breast base or who seek minimal enhancement.
-Medium-profile implants are neither dramatic or flat.
-They tend to be the most popular choice among our patients because medium-profile implants give the bosom the most natural looking enhancement.
+Medium-profile implants are neither dramatic nor flat.
+They tend to be the most popular choice among our patients because medium-profile implants give the bosom the most natural-looking enhancement.